Currency

 -

-- Candidiasis, prevention of colds, fatigue.
+- Candidiasis, cold prevention, fatigue.

 - Temperature: neutral